rust-lang/rust/src/doc/guide-lifetimes.md

 name for the same data.

 In the case of `on_the_heap`, however, no explicit action is necessary.
-The compiler will automatically convert a box box point to a reference like &point.
+The compiler will automatically convert a box point to a reference like &point.
 This is another form of borrowing; in this case, the contents of the owned box are being lent out.